linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 Even though Linkerd comes with its own Prometheus instance, there can be cases where using an external instance makes more sense for various reasons.
-This tutorial shows how to configure a external Prometheus instance to scrape both the control plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control plane components like web, etc.
+This tutorial shows how to configure an external Prometheus instance to scrape both the control plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control plane components like web, etc.